 Tel: 01386 751 546

 I first came to know God as a teenager through an unexpected, un-looked-for experience of feeling suffused by love and warmth.
 My response was an affirmation that God is – and confusion.
 I continue to seek to realize and deepen that connection.
 At university I studied Chemistry, which I taught for 3 years before I shifting into computer programming.
 On turning 30 I knew something had to change and I went to St Beuno’s in North Wales for a 3-month course in Apostolic Spirituality.
 I found I loved the process of spiritual direction; this led me to the Ignatian Spirituality Course, which I completed in 1992.
 Since then my ministry has developed in spiritual direction, and the training and supervision of spiritual directors.
-I am a senior trainer on the Ignatian Spirituality Course and a supervisor at the London Centre of Spiritual Direction.
+I am an associate trainer on the Ignatian Spirituality Course and a supervisor at the London Centre of Spiritual Direction.
 I have also worked part-time as a hospital chaplain.
 I believe we are already in God, though the way each of us experiences this may need uncovering and encouraging.
 I am passionate for a spirituality that integrates the whole of our humanity and creatureliness, and a spiritual practice that trusts the wisdom of the body.

 Although I had been aware of God at an earlier age, my world was different from the moment (at 16) when I sensed God promise to me that “I will be the father you long for; the father you lost” – my father had died when I was 13.
 Starting work in the hotel trade as a waiter, then a porter in my home town of Cambridge, I had a variety of jobs before being ordained as an Anglican priest in Bradford in 1980.
 After 18 years of parish ministry in Yorkshire, I retired on health grounds, having contracted a serious illness.
 I felt bereft and abandoned by God, but I marvel at the way new life has emerged from what felt like the scrap heap.
 What is blossoming is a new awareness and appreciation of God, and opportunities to offer ministry in one-to-one spiritual direction, work consultancy with clergy, exploring spirituality with groups, creative writing quiet days and training in spirituality and discipleship.
 I love to encourage others on their journeys with God, and help people ‘lift the stones’ of their experiences to see what life might be teeming there!
 To relax I enjoy kite-flying, writing poetry, cooking and walking.
 I also cycle a bit, and am daring to play with colour and acrylic paint!